Sports Medicine Fellowship: Overview

 Seven orthopedists, with active sports medicine practices and subspecialty orthopedists, Physiatrists and Radiologists all contribute to teaching the fellows.

 Primary care sports medicine physicians in the community serve as adjunct faculty who help with residency and Fellowship teaching as well as coverage of local events.
-These physicians include Dr. Spencer Copland, Dr. Kenneth Barnes, Dr. Rebecca Bassett, Dr. Adam Kendal, Dr. Michael Rigby, Dr. Zach Smith, Dr. Thomas Thekkekandam, Dr. Evan Corey and Dr. Jeff Green.
+These physicians include Dr. Rebecca Bassett, Dr. Adam Kendal, Dr. Michael Hilts, Dr. Evan Corey, and Dr. Thomas Thekkekandam.
 To assure continuity, each fellow works primarily with one orthopedic office and is the team physician for one college and one high school.

-- Guilford College is an NCAA Division III school with 3,000 students and multiple sports coverage opportunities.
+- Guilford College is an NCAA Division III school with approximately 2,000 students and multiple sports coverage opportunities.
 The Guilford College fellow works with Murphy and Wainer Orthopedics and is the team physician for Smith High School.

 An additional key component of the curriculum is proficiency in procedures.
 These include the preparation of orthotics, joint injections, casting, splinting and musculoskeletal ultrasound.
 Each fellow completes in excess of 300 diagnostic ultrasounds as well as learning to use ultrasound for injections.
-Elective educational experiences are available in exercise physiology, sports psychology and sports nutrition, in collaboration with the University of North Carolina at Greensboro.
+Elective educational experiences are available in exercise physiology, sports psychology and sports nutrition.
 Faculty at the Family Medicine Center also assists fellows with scholarly projects, including research, case reports and complex treatment issues with athletes.

 During the course of the year, fellows complete some form of scholarly activity with the intent of publishing.
 This may be a research project, a review article, or a case report.
 The publication record of the program has been consistent, and each fellow has gained skills in writing, critical literature analysis and basic research.
 Fellows frequently present at local conferences often working with fellows and faculty from other North Carolina programs.
 All fellows are expected to submit a case for presentation to the annual AMSSM meeting.
 Our fellows attend at least three sports medicine conferences during the year, including the Advanced Team Physician Course, the UNC Ultrasound Conference and the AMSSM annual meeting.